hygraph/hygraph-examples/with-graphcms-image/README.md

 [Join our Slack](https://slack.graphcms.com)

-This example demonstrates how to use `graphcms-image` with Gatsby.
+This example demonstrates how to use `@graphcms/react-image` with Gatsby.

 • [Demo](https://graphcms-with-graphcms-image.now.sh)